The Village of Apple Orchards

-It lies in the Trans - Himalayan rain shadow zone and therefore stays more or less untouched by raging monsoon of lower belts.
-The village is mostly inhabitated by the Mawatan Thakalis representing four distinct clans: Lalchan (Ruby), Hirachan (Diamond), Jwarchan (Jewel) and Pannachan (Emerald).
-Its economy is strongly dependent upon agriculture, livestock, tourism and labor in foreign countries.
+It lies in the Trans – Himalayan rain shadow zone and for most of the year is not affected by raging monsoons in the lower belt.
+The village is mostly inhabited by the Mawatan Thakalis representing four distinct clans: Lalchan (Ruby), Hirachan (Diamond), Jwarchan (Jewel) and Pannachan (Emerald).
+Its economy is strongly dependent upon agriculture, livestock, and tourism and labour migration to foreign countries.

 - From Besisahar via Thorung La (5416 m): 10 to 14 days trek

 - From Beni or Nayapul – Birethanti: 5 to 7 days trek

 - From Jomsom: 1 and 1/2 hours walk.

 The village is characterized by the traditional flat mud roofed houses with piles of firewood neatly stacked upon it.
 Wooden carved windows, flagstones, and paved alleys are some of the unique features of Marpha.
 The small library in the village centre is worth a visit as is the horticulture farm at the southern end.

 - Tashi Lha Khang Gompa:

 This monastery belongs to Karma-Pa sect of Buddhism and is located at the centre of the village.
 The monastery was built more than 200 years ago.
 Being an offshoot of Karma-Pa Kagyut-Pa sect foundation of Samteling of Mustang, it is known as Samteling Gompa of Marpha.
 The monastery depicts images of Amitabha (Red Buddha), Chenresig (Avalokiteswora), Channa Dhorje (Vajrapani) and Guru Rimpoche (Padmasambhava) along with other deities and beautiful frescoes.
 Visitors might encounter Dhekep, a masked dance performed by the monks in October/November.